 - Upper-floor bedrooms with stairs in the center

 These types of homes sell for less than surrounding homes with more conforming layouts of similar square footage.
-Many homes of this nature in desirable Sacramento neighborhoods land in the hands of flippers, who have the vision and expertise to change the layout and resell the property at a high profit.
+Many homes of this nature in desirable neighborhoods land in the hands of house flippers, who have the vision and expertise to change the layout and resell the property at a high profit.

 Homes that require a lot of work will not sell for the same amount as comparable homes that do not require work.
 Buyers will refuse to pay top market value for homes with deferred maintenance.
+A contractor who plans to resell a home in fixed-up condition will expect a reasonable profit and will factor in the costs of resale upon purchasing.